CAIN Web Service

 Status: Civilian (Civ), Killed by: Irish Republican Army (IRA)

-Killed by remote controlled bomb hidden in parked lorry during attack on Ulster Defence Regiment mobile patrol, Rosslea, County Fermanagh.
+Killed by remote controlled bomb hidden in parked lorry during attack on Ulster Defence Regiment (UDR) mobile patrol, Rosslea, County Fermanagh.

 Status: ex-Royal Ulster Constabulary (xRUC), Killed by: Irish National Liberation Army (INLA)